Githubviper3/Plant_watering_schedule/README.md

 <li>Color Coding each plant
 <li> Drag and drop the events and a button to validate if user's choices according to the conditions
 <li>
-Go through Organising.js to see my process for scheduling the dates as well as my key notes about the schdeule order it self
+Go through Organising.txt to see my process for scheduling the dates as well as my key notes about the schdeule order it self